A fan’s guide – the club from early doors to today

 Ground Guide

-Capacity is around 3,000 but with four-figure attendances only witnessed for play-off games and big cup games, most matches involve a few hundred spectators occupying the two stands.
-If it’s blowy, then the West Stand has windshields on each side.
+Capacity is around 4,000 but with four-figure attendances only witnessed for play-off games and big cup ties, most matches involve crowds in the high hundreds occupying the two stands.
+If it’s blowy, then the main West one has windshields on each side.

 Going to the ground – tips and timings

-The ground does have its own bus stop on Balmoor Terrace, on the hourly 66 and 66A services, but it’s hardly worth the wait.
+The ground does have its own bus stop on Balmoor Terrace, but it’s buses are so infrequent, it’s hardly worth the wait.

 getting in